Director of Basketball Operations

-Jeff Dyer is in his first season as Miami’s director of basketball operations in 2021-22.
+Jeff Dyer is in his second season as Miami’s director of basketball operations in 2021-22.
 He earned a promotion to his current position in October 2021 after serving as the Hurricanes’ associate director of basketball operations for four seasons, 2017-21.
 Dyer also worked as a Miami graduate assistant from 2014-16.

-Dyer aids head coach Jim Larrañaga in numerous capacities and his day-to-day responsibilities feature a variety of different roles.
+Dyer, who helped Miami reach the Elite Eight for the first time ever in his opening year in his current role, aids head coach Jim Larrañaga in numerous capacities and his day-to-day responsibilities feature a variety of different roles.
 Included are managing budgets, speaking engagements, community service and team travel, plus overseeing support staff and equipment.

 Dyer also assists with on-campus recruiting and is a staff liaison to numerous areas within the athletics department, including academics, communications, compliance, facilities, marketing and ticketing.